At the Edges of the West

 For 50 miles, US 101 winds back and forth,

-along the western edge of the salt-waters of the Hood Fjord.
+along the western edge of the Hood Fjord.

 Quilcene, Dosewallips, Duckabush, Lilliwaup,